Phone: 0161 214 1500

 Year of call: 1999Book BarristerDownload Details

-Sufiyan specialises in all areas of Personal Injury, Clinical Negligence, Industrial Disease and Inquests.
+Sufiyan specialises in Personal Injury, focusing particularly on catastrophic injuries, clinical negligence, disease and inquests.
 He acts for Claimants and Defendants.
 He is also an Accredited Mediator.

-Sufiyan has also been a Solicitor Advocate, specialising in Personal Injury and Commercial Litigation, and a part time lecturer at MMU.
-He is currently a visiting Advocacy Tutor at MMU for the BPTC.
+Sufiyan has also practised as a Solicitor Advocate in Personal Injury and Commercial Litigation and is therefore uniquely placed to understand the pressures of litigation.
+He has also been a part-time lecturer and is currently a visiting Advocacy Tutor at MMU for the BPTC.

 Away from chambers, Sufiyan is a 1st Dan in Shotokan Karate and enjoys travelling, writing and cricket.
 He is fluent in Urdu and Punjabi.

 - Inquest Lawyers Group

 Sufiyan has extensive experience in Personal Injury and is regularly instructed in high value, catastrophic claims with the value regularly exceeding £1 million.
 He has been led by Senior Counsel on a number of occasions and is accustomed to dealing with head and spinal injury claims, fatality claims, complex conferences involving multiple experts, drafting high value schedules, conducting JSMs, preparing approval advices and hearings, and preparing detailed Part 35 questions.
 He is happy to provide pre-hearing advice and regularly acts in cost budgeting and case management conferences (CCMC), applications for relief, surveillance evidence, specific disclosure, strike out, summary judgment, etc. He is happy to provide training for Solicitors having previously provided training on S.69 Enterprise Regulatory and Reform Act 2013, importance of witness statements, cost budgeting and update in litigation.